-You must complete a request for accommodation every year, even if your child received accommodations for CTY testing, in a past CTY program, or was evaluated by CTY’s Diagnostic and Counseling Center.
-Information of this nature is privileged and is not shared between departments at CTY without your consent.
+You must complete a request for accommodation every year and with a re-test within the same academic year, even if your child received accommodations for CTY testing, in a past CTY program, or was evaluated by CTY’s Diagnostic and Counseling Center.
 The privacy rights of each student are honored to the fullest extent possible.

 If your child has been prescribed an epinephrine auto-injector for a severe allergy, please visit our Allergy Information page to download CTY's Allergy Action Plan and review further information to consider about how allergies, particularly food allergies, are managed at CTY sites.

 - Even if you are not requesting formal accommodations for your child, you may also contact CTY Disability Services to discuss your child’s condition and any information you wish CTY’s summer programs staff to be aware related to the condition.
 This information can often better help CTY staff support your child in our program.
 Be aware though that sharing information does not guarantee any particular support/accommodation.
 A request and documentation along with an accommodations letter with approved accommodations must be on file for this.